 I’ve created a delicious BBQ rub for all types of meats and vegetables.
 Don’t buy the premade stuff in the stores.
 It’s much more fun to make your own.

-Chili Powder Commercial chili powder can be used for making sauces for tacos or enchiladas, salsas and dishes like chili con carne.
+Commercial chili powder can be used for making sauces for tacos or enchiladas, salsas and dishes like chili con carne.
 When using store-bought powder look at the labels to see what spices are included.
 You can also make your own chili powder.
 Here is a perfect version.
-INGREDIENTS...

-Za’atar Za’atar is a Middle Eastern spice mixture of herbs, sesame seeds, sumac and salt.
+Za’atar is a Middle Eastern spice mixture of herbs, sesame seeds, sumac and salt.
 It is a spice blend that dates back to the 13th century.
 Za’atar is used many ways, but most frequently used as a table condiment.
-Dip warm flatbread into some olive oil and then dip...
+Dip warm flatbread into some olive oil and then dip into the Za’atar.
+Trust me it’s delicious.
+Za’atar also makes a great dry rub for both meats and vegetables.
+Sumac is a bit difficult to find.
+Go to a specialty spice store like, Kalustyans, or order online from Amazon.